curv3d/curv/docs/Core_Language.md

 (the `center` argument) is non-boolean.
-If Curv were to behave as some have advocated, and it were to consistently treat 0 as false and non-zero numbers as true, then `square(5,10)` would not report an error, instead it would center the square.
+If Curv were to behave as some have advocated, and it were to consistently treat 0 as false and non-zero numbers as true, then `square(5,10)` would not report an error, instead it would centre the square.

 *bool1* `&&` *bool2*
 > `true` if both arguments are true, otherwise `false`